hms-networks/hottest/example-cfg/README.md

 fully automated by scripts but it's very tedious to do by hand.
 We can go a step further and automate the generation and synchronization (and backup) of all the server jobs, nodes and pipelines.
-This is exactly what "sync.py" does, you are to be dealing with "gen.py" direcly very seldom.
+This is exactly what "sync.py" does, you are to be dealing with "gen.py" directly very seldom.

 You can peek at the sync file on "example-cfg/sync/localsetup.json".
 Ignore the "pipelines" property for now.